 Brought to you in partnership with Money and Pension Service Youth Checkpoints programme.

-If you have had to take time off work, or are out of work for any reason it can be a worrying and stressful time.
-Whatever your situation, you might be particularly concerned about your finances and how you'll manage them.
+Whatever your situation, you might be particularly concerned about your finances and how you’ll manage them.

 Familiarise yourself with your rights